 The Civic Trust Awards is not just about rewarding architecture or design excellence.
-We strongly believe that successful projects should also exhibit strong sustainability credentials, a high level of inclusive and accessible design, whilst also demonstrating how the project has provided a positive civic contribution.
-The Civic Trust Awards is unique and is recognised the only 360 degree awards scheme in the world that promotes:
+We strongly believe that successful projects should also exhibit strong sustainability credentials, a high level of accessible and universal design, whilst also demonstrating how the project has provided a positive civic contribution.
+The Civic Trust Awards is unique and is recognised as the only 360 degree awards scheme in the world that promotes:

 - Excellence in architecture and design standards

 - Sustainable design & construction